daryll-ko/railgun/README.md

 ## Technicals

-This repo is a live mirror of the private version: whenever I update `railgun_private`, I run a program that updates this repo as well.
+This repo is a live mirror of the private version: whenever I update `railgun_private`, I run a program that updates this repo as well!